bhuvangolhar/Data-Structures-and-Algorithms/String/string_buffer.md

 ➤ Normal strings (String class) are immutable, meaning once created, they cannot be changed.

-➤ Every time w
-➤ Normal strings (String class) are immutable, meaning once created, they cannot be changed.

-➤ Every time we modify a String, a new object is created, which can waste memory and reduce performance.

-➤ StringBuffer solves thi Every time we modify a String, a new object is created, which can waste memory and reduce performance.
+➤ Every time w Every time we modify a String, a new object is created, which can waste memory and reduce performance.

 ➤ StringBuffer solves tnot be changed.